websanco/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/reference/fragments/fragment-specific-tags-reference.md

 ## Including Widgets Within A Fragment

 To include a widget, you must know its registered name.
-For example, the Site Navigation Menu portlet is registered as `nav`.
+For example, the Menu Display Widget is registered as `nav`.
 Each registered portlet has an `lfr-widget-[name]` tag that's used to embed it.
-For example: the Navigation Menu tag is `<lfr-widget-nav />`.
+For example: the Menu Display tag is `<lfr-widget-nav />`.
 You could embed it in a block like this:

 ```html
 <div class="nav-widget">